minkaotic/front-end-notes/notes/Front-End-Testing.md

 * [Mocha](https://mochajs.org/) is one of the most used JS testing frameworks.
 It runs on Node as well as in the browser.
 * [Jasmine](https://jasmine.github.io/), as well as being a general popular BDD-centric testing framework, is a particularly common choice for testing Angular applications.
-* [Jest](https://jestjs.io/) is a testing library created by Facebook and is setup automatically when creating a React app.
+* [Jest](https://jestjs.io/) is a JS test runner and assertion library created by Facebook and is setup automatically when creating a React app.
 It is built for unit- and integration testing, and can also be used with other client side frameworks, as well as Typescript or Node.
 * [Enzyme](https://airbnb.io/enzyme/) is a JS testing utility library developed by AirBnB for testing React compontents; originally built for use with Mocha, but is also compatible with other testing libraries.

 Additionally, [Karma](https://karma-runner.github.io/latest/index.html) is a test runner that aims to simplify the testing & debugging process.